sanjeevprasada/AtlantaCrime/README.md

 #### What is new in our approach?
 We generated a crime score for each neighborhood for each day.
 This is our "secret sauce".
 We believe that in order to label locations as __hotspots__, we needed to aggregate a score including heavy weightage for the most severe crimes.

++ Category 1: homicides
++ Category 2:
++ Category 3:
++ Category 4:

 ## Visualization
 Crime instensities across the city limits of Atlanta.

+These visualizations of Atlanta are from 2009-2018 and are visualizing the counts of crimes occuring.

 ![Atlanta all categories visualization](images/visualization/Crime_intensities.png?raw=true)